Structure Unbiased Adversarial Model for Medical Image Segmentation: Method

 The backward deformation can be computed reversely as

-In the above equations, if the velocity fields ${\bf{v}}_{t_{i}}, \forall i\in \{0, ..., N-1\}$ are sufficiently small whilst satisfying some smoothness constraints, the resulting composition should give a deformation that is diffeomorphic.
+In the above equations, if the velocity fields ${\bf{v}}_{t_{i}}, \forall i\in \{0, ..., N-1\}$ are sufficiently small whilst satisfying some smoothness constraints, the resulting composition is a diffeomorphic deformation.
 In addition, note that the composition between $\phi$ and $\phi^{-1}$ will give an approximate identity grid and one can use $\phi^{-1}$ to warp an image back.

 To compute the velocity fields whilst satisfying these diffeomorphic constraints, we use the following model